Locomotion types

 Artificial locomotion

 Even if an app is not designed for physical locomotion, plan for what happens when people move in the physical world.
-For instance, if a user takes a step in physical space or leans forward while sitting, would this move the virtual camera into solid geometry like walls, decorations, or characters?
+For instance, if a user takes a step in physical space or leans forward while sitting, will this move the virtual camera into solid geometry like walls, decorations, or characters?

 Visual of a user standing in the play area.

-Artificial locomotion is when movement in the virtual world does not exactly correspond to physical movement.
+Artificial locomotion occurs when movement in the virtual world does not exactly correspond to physical movement.
 For example, to walk, turn, or move through the virtual world in response to controller inputs, such as pushing a thumbstick.
 There are multiple forms of artificial locomotion.

 Illustration of a user teleporting in a fully immersive experience.